Night plane to Lisbon

 The next day I had planned a walking tour in Alfama – the oldest neighbourhood of Lisbon than was not affected by the massive earthquake from 1755.
-The highlight of the day was the ride with the vintage electric trams – cute, noisy, but enjoyable and one of a kind.
+The highlight of the day was the ride with the vintage electric trams – cute, noisy and one of a kind.
 My favorite part of the route of the classic yellow tram 28 starts at Se Cathedral.

 From Alfama I walked up to Castelo de São Jorge and admired the view of the city and explored the fortified citadel that dates back from the Moorish times.